Meet Our Members

 Tracy Weed

 Tracy Weed of The Tiny Wren has been crafting since she could hold a pair of scissors, and is thrilled to be able to turn her passion into a small business.
 A die hard romantic, Tracy’s work is heavily influenced by the Victorian era, and she loves to take vintage jewelry that is broken or otherwise unwearable and rework it into new designs so that it can be loved again.
 Tracy is also a historical romance writer, photographer, costumer, and actress.
-She lives in West Hartford with her cats Lizzie and Charlotte.
+She lives in West Hartford with four furry quality control officers.